meroton/docs/docs/improved-chroot-in-buildbarn/implementing-mountat.md

 # Create "mountat" with the new Linux mount API

-"Mountat" is not a syscall, historically you need absolute filepaths to create mounts, but with the new mount API we can create a function that mount on relative paths.
+Historically you needed absolute filepaths to create mounts, or jump through hoops in syscall land.
-This is the name we want for a syscall that mounts to a file descriptor, customarily `<operation>at`.
+But with the new mount API we can create a function that mount on relative paths through a directory file descriptor.
 This document describes how we implement "mountat".

 Why do we want to use file descriptors?